 This contribution proposes a design for the Cross Component Adaptive Loop Filter (CC-ALF) that is asserted to be (i) simplified when compared to the solution studied CE5-2.1 and (ii) better aligned with the existing ALF design.
 The coding performance of the design is evaluated using the Common Test Conditions (CTC) and compared to the VTM-6.0.
 The YUV BD-Rate is reported to be -1.58%, -2.11%, -2.38% and -2.33%% for the AI, RA, LDB, and LDP test conditions, where the BD-Rate is calculated using the combined YUV metric of AhG13.

+With additional limitation that enables only one of either chroma ALF or CC-ALF for chroma component of a CTU the YUV BD-Rate is reported to be -1.30%, X.XX%, X.XX% and -X.XX%% for the AI, RA, LDB, and LDP test conditions

 It is recommended to adopt the proposed CC-ALF design into the VVC draft.